 To start tracking OEE at the state-of-the-art Toftan 2 facility, the company implemented Evocon.
 As Peeter points out, “You can only drive change if everyone understands, in a unified way, what is happening in production and what the problems are.”

-After implementing Evocon, collected data on OEE became easily understandable and was visualized for everyone.
+After implementing Evocon, collected data on OEE became easily understandable and was visualized for everyone using an OEE dashboard.
 With a clear traffic light system in place, each production worker could immediately see if any issues needed investigating.